microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

        LLVM Instruction tests.
 After implementing the DXIL OpCode tests we should be able to do a coverage audit and ammend test cases, or write simple additional ones, as needed.
     * Just as in '1.
-Implement DXIL Intrinsic Tests' some cases have multiple instructions listed. '[]' brackets are used in the same manner.
+Implement DXIL OpCode Tests' some cases have multiple instructions listed. '[]' brackets are used in the same manner.
 And there may also be multiple instructions. additional OpCodes/Instructions are logic based (i.e float or int specific).